vokac/iam-website/content/en/docs/reference/configuration/jwt-profiles/_index.md

 - groups are not included by default in access and ID tokens;

 This profile is assigned to clients using the `wlcg` scope.

+With this profile:

+- groups are encoded in the `wlcg-groups` claim; all the non-optional groups the user is member of are included in the wlcg-groups claim;

+- authentication information (username, email, groups) is not by default included in access tokens; this behaviour can be changed by setting the `IAM_ACCESS_TOKEN_INCLUDE_AUTHN_INFO=true` environment variable;

+- the `nbf` (not before) claim is not set in access tokens; this behaviour can be changed by setting the `IAM_ACCESS_TOKEN_INCLUDE_NBF=true` environment variable;

 #### Requesting groups with the WLCG profile